 $1700 – Buys you a return ticket to Zanzibar, one of the world’s most desired holiday locations, to volunteer here with us.
 We have basic accommodation available and would love to hear from passionate educators looking for a short term stay at Kuza Cave & Culture Infusion Centre.

-$20,000 – Build and upper high school / vocational college with 3 classrooms and a computer lab with 20 computers.
+$20,000 – Build and upper high school / vocational college.
 Please keep your eye open for funding opportunities to make this happen.
 We are keen to build partnerships with organisations so please contact us!